This is a detailed guide to getting free media coverage for your blog or business.

 - Tweet that “99% of NYC pizza actually tastes terrible”

 And if you want to threaten belongings:

-- “Do this or risk foreclosure”
+- “Do this or risk bankruptcy”

-- “The hidden costs on your cable bill”
+- “The hidden costs in your rent”

 And once you’ve caused outrage…